virtual-kubelet/azure-aci/README.md

 ## Validate the Virtual Kubelet ACI provider

 To validate that the Virtual Kubelet has been installed, return a list of Kubernetes nodes using the [kubectl get nodes][kubectl-get] command.
-You should see a node that matches the name given to the ACI connector.

 ```bash
 kubectl get nodes